RTWeiss/Xcode-Corona-Editor/Readme.md

 * LuaSyntaxColorProject: colors all .lua files in current Xcode project.
 * LuaSyntaxColorFile: colors selected .lua file in current Xcode project.

-* Scale@2xTo@1x: Creates downscaled @1x.png copies of @2x.png files in your project folder. (if someone feels like extending this script to a @4x version please let me know)

 * OpenADM: Opens the Android Device Monitor.
 Installation of Android SDK needed.
 Change adm_path in the script to match your setup.

-* AndroidDeviceInstallApk: Installation of Android SDK needed for this to work.
+* AndroidDeviceInstallApk: Installs apk build to Android device connected via usb.
+Installation of Android SDK needed for this to work.
 Change buildFolder and adbPath properties in the script to match your setup.

+* ShowFilePath: Reveals file selected in Xcode in finder

+* SaveAllAndRelaunch: Saves all modified files in Xcode and relaunches the Corona Simulator.

+* Scale@2xTo@1x: Creates downscaled @1x.png copies of @2x.png files in your project folder.
+(TODO @4x version)

 The rest of the scripts are simply bridging functionality from Corona Simulator: